tronprotocol/pm/SR Meetings/Dev Community Call 0607.md

   The process has no time limit.
 Some of the TIPs could be on hold and delayed or even deprecated.
 For a normal TIP, fairly processed, I would say take four to eight weeks to get passed and implemented.

+* Jake

+  Does anyone have any other topics or questions?

+  Okay, thank you all for coming, that is a wrap for today.
+Goodbye!

 ## Attendance
 * Jake Zhao (host)
 * Luganodes